Virginia Coast Reserve Restoration

 Watch a video about saving Virginia's seagrass.

-The Nature Conservancy and the Virginia Institute of Marine Science, along with several partners in the Seaside Heritage Seagrass Community Restoration Program, are once again gearing up for the largest seagrass restoration project in the world!
+The Nature Conservancy and the Virginia Institute of Marine Science, along with several partners in the Seaside Heritage Seagrass Community Restoration Program, have completed another successful chapter in the largest seagrass restoration project in the world!
+The tanks are full and grass collection has ended for 2013.
 Will you help us advance this vital conservation work?

 Eelgrass is a simple seagrass that once thrived in the coastal bays of Virginia.
 In 1933, an outbreak of disease and a major hurricane virtually wiped it out.
 The Seaside Seagrass Community Restoration Program has been conducting highly successful efforts to restore eelgrass in the nearby coastal bays since 1999.
 Click to learn more about the Virginia Seaside Heritage Program.

 Over the past three years alone, 250 volunteers have contributed more than 1,200 hours collecting reproductive shoots containing ripe seeds from the underwater plants.
 The shoots were measured into water tanks, and the seeds were then cured, separated, and prepared for fall planting.

 Who: Volunteers.
 We’re looking for at least 100, preferably volunteers who have experience snorkeling, who are comfortable with being underwater, and/or who participated in past years.
 We can fit 10 people on our boat (see transportation section below) and can only take those who are actually collecting.

 What: Collect seed-bearing reproductive shoots from underwater eelgrass plants.
 During low-tide collection, the water will be about waist deep.
 Trips will last from 5 to 6 hours.